MakePixelsWork/CoreBootstrap/README.md

 that does it all: PrePros, available at https://prepros.io/

 ## Clean frameworks
-CoreBootstrap consists of clean downloads of almost all LESS and Sass frameworks of Twitter Bootstrap.
+CoreBootstrap consists of clean downloads of almost all major LESS and Sass frameworks of Twitter Bootstrap.
 Since a lot of my projects include commonly used mixin libraries, I decided to include them too.
 These are currently FontAwesome and LessHat.